-Since many of you have asked about a weight measure for the 10 cups of tomatoes, as I've been canning the salsa the last few days, I've done a little experimenting/research.
+UPDATE: Since many of you have asked about a weight measure for the 10 cups of tomatoes, as I've been canning the salsa the last few days, I've done a little experimenting/research.
 Basically, I've found it varies GREATLY depending on variety.
-When I used SIX pounds of Roma + every day garden tomatoes, after taking the skins off, lightly crushing, and draining, the yield of tomatoes to use in this recipe was about 2 1/2 cups.
+When I used SIX pounds of garden tomatoes + Roma (the paste tomatoes probably only made up about 1/3 of the total), after taking the skins off, lightly crushing, and draining, the yield of tomatoes to use in this recipe was about 2 1/2 cups.
 When I used TWO pounds of only Roma/paste tomatoes, after taking the skins off, lightly crushing, and draining, the yield of tomatoes to use was a little over one cup.
 I tend to err on the side of over draining the tomatoes, if anything, so that makes a difference as well.
 For me, because I usually use paste tomatoes in this recipe, I would plan on around 18-20 pounds (give or take) of Roma/paste tomatoes to get the 10 cups for this recipe...and even more if using tomatoes with a higher water/lower flesh content.

 Author and culinary arts teacher James Peterson suggests chopping the firm ingredients very finely.
 Several ingredients that you need to chop finely include chiles, garlic, and onions.
 For softer ingredients, like tomatoes, you can prepare them coarsely.
 If you want a chunky textured salsa, use a food processor, but if you want it smooth, use a blender.